a8m/rql/README.md

 - [ ] Code generation version - low priority

 ## Performance and Reliability
-The performance of RQL looks pretty good, but there is always room for improvment.
+The performance of RQL looks pretty good, but there is always a room for improvement.
 Here's the current bench result:

 |      __Test__       | __Time/op__    | __B/op__   | __allocs/op__  |
 |---------------------|----------------|------------|----------------|